josephthen3320/v-room_docs/docs/index.md

 ## Documentations layout

+??? hint "You don't need to worry about this section!"
+    This is for the documentations maintainer to see the layout of this website.

 ```
 mkdocs.yml				# The configuration file.
+README.md				# The README shown on GitHub
 docs/
     index.md			# The documentation homepage.
     about.md			# About us page.

 	user-guide/